Links on Android Authority may earn us a commission. Learn more.

 Congratulations: you’ve passed Wireless Audio 101 with flying colors.
 Now let’s apply that knowledge.

-Bluetooth's greatest hindrance is its limited bandwidth, which can result in connection stutters.
+Bluetooth's greatest hindrance is its limited bandwidth, which can result in connection hiccups.

 Your gut reaction may be to favor audio quality over compression.
 However, as last week’s fortune cookie informed me, there’s a time and place for everything.
 For instance, in a highly trafficked area, a low bit rate may make connection strength more stable.
 Sure, it’s at the expense of sound quality and accuracy but in such settings, say a subway car or gym, you’re unlikely to reap the benefits of high-quality codecs anyway.